V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception: Tasks

 \subsection{Metrics}

 \textbf{Ground truth: }During the training stage, a random agent will be selected as the ego agent while during the inference, the ego is fixed as per dataset categories.
-For example, in the V2X-Real-VC, the ego is fixed as one of the data collection vehicle while in the V2X-Real-IC, the ego is infrastructure.
+For example, in the V2X-Real-VC, the ego is fixed as one of the data collection vehicles while in the V2X-Real-IC, the ego is infrastructure.
 When the bounding boxes are not consistent across agents, we choose the ego agent's annotation as the ground truth.

 \textbf{Evaluation: }The evaluation is conducted in the range of -100m to 100m in x direction and -40m to 40m in y direction of the ego coordinate frame.
 We group the annotated 10 categories into three classes \ie car, pedestrian and truck as per their bounding box size distribution.
-We calculate the Average Precision(AP) for each class based on the specified Intersection-over-Union (IoU) threshold, and a final mean Avereage Precision (mAP) is evaluated based on each category's AP:
+We calculate the Average Precision(AP) for each class based on the specified Intersection-over-Union (IoU) threshold, and a final mean Average Precision (mAP) is evaluated based on each category's AP:

 where $C$ is the class number.
-As our dataset contains a substantial number of pedestrians and large buses and the bounding box sizes can vary from less than 0.5 meters (pedestrian) to over 20 meters (bus), accurately predicting object's pose and dimension is particularly challenging.
+As our dataset contains a substantial number of pedestrians and large buses and the bounding box sizes can vary from less than 0.5 meters (pedestrian) to over 20 meters (bus), accurately predicting objects' poses and dimensions is particularly challenging.
 Thus similar as KITTI-360 dataset~\cite{liao2022kitti}, we adopt smaller IoU thresholds (IoU=0.3, 0.5) for the AP calculation to faithfully reflect model's perception capability.